China's Great Wall

 The Great Wall is China's best known historical monument.
 Stretching 1,674 miles [2,694 kms] it has formed China's northern boundary for thousands of years.
 With impassable mountains forming the border to the west and south-west, and the sea to the east it is the northern boundary that has always posed the main threat to China.
 In ancient days, the nomadic people of the northern steppes were illiterate; herding grazing animals for a living.
 Occasionally groups would use their superior horsemanship to advantage by raiding Chinese towns for silk and lacquer-work.
 Sometimes these raids were large enough to threaten the Chinese Empire.
 In 166BCE 140,000 horsemen came within 100 miles [161 kms] of the capital Chang'an.

-In Chinese the Great Wall is called 长城 Chang Cheng long fortress or 万里长城 Wanli Changcheng ten thousand li long fortress although it actually measures 12,000 li (Li is a Chinese unit of distance of 0.5km).
-The term ‘fortress’ does seem strange for a ‘wall’ but the Great Wall was always more than just a wall; with watchtowers in clear view of each other, continually manned, there were requirements for food and other supplies for the thousands of people defending it.
+In Chinese the Great Wall is called 长城 Chang cheng long fortress or 万里长城 Wan li Chang cheng ten thousand li long fortress although it actually measures 12,000 li (Li is a Chinese unit of distance of 0.5km).
+The term ‘fortress’ does seem strange for a wall but the Great Wall was always more than just a wall; with watchtowers in clear view of each other, continually manned, there were requirements for food and other supplies for the thousands of people defending it.
 So it was more like a community strung out in a long line than a bare wall.
 When defenders spotted an enemy a beacon fire was lit which soon propagated to the next in the chain - by smoke (from burning wolf dung) during the day and by fire at night.
 The beacons alerted defenders to send out help from the closest fort, similar to what can be seen in the Muster of Rohan in the Lord of The Rings ➚ film.

-Like other Great Walls around the world, a wall is as much about keeping people in, as keeping 'barbarians' out.
+Like other Great Walls around the world, a wall is just as much about keeping people in, as keeping 'barbarians' out.
 Without a well maintained border people would be free to evade justice and taxes by just crossing the border whenever they wished.
 It also has a key symbolic role of marking the border so people definitely knew if they were inside or outside China.

-During the following Ming Dynasty paranoia about potential attacks from the north led to a military expedition northward by Emperor Zhengtong ➚ in 1449.
+During the following Ming Dynasty paranoia about possible attacks from the north led to a military expedition northward by Emperor Zhengtong ➚ in 1449.
 It led to a humiliating defeat brought on by incessant rain and poor leadership.
 An estimated 500,000 troops took part, and it ended up with the capture of the Emperor himself and the massacre of the Army.
 This debacle led many to favor a strengthening of the Great Wall to block any further trouble and forget any ideas of conquest north into Mongolia.
-The wall did, in places, follow a different line to the original wall.
+The new line of the wall did, in places, follow a different line to the original Qin wall.
 The crippling expense of the wall was a subject of great debate, construction started in 1455 and continued sporadically until the fall of the dynasty in 1644.
 Rather than the low, earth built walls in the western section the Ming walls were chiefly of stone.
 At strategic points it was not just a single line of wall but made of two or more parallel walls.
 The average height was 24 feet [7 meters] and 21 feet [6 meters] thick at the base.
 The core was filled with earth and rubble while the top was lined with three of four layers of brick.
 A carriage could ride along the top of the wall.
 A series of cannons were mounted along the wall to defend it.

 All this effort proved pointless in the end.
 The fall of the Ming dynasty to the Manchus who lived beyond the wall was fueled by internal strife as much by foreign assault from beyond the Great Wall.
 It was the rebellion led by Li Zicheng ➚ that sparked the demise of the dynasty.
 Li was born at Yan'an, Shaanxi (later to become Mao's wartime base) and rebelled against excessive taxes and oppression.
 His revolt soon gathered mass support at a time of hardship due to famine, he stormed the ancient capitals of Luoyang and Kaifeng.
 Li then declared himself leader of the new 'Shun dynasty 顺朝' at Xi'an in 1644.
-Meanwhile the Ming troops were deployed away in the north-west to hold off a possible Manchu invasion and were unable to stop Li's revolt reaching Beijing.
-When Beijing fell, the Ming General Wu Sangui ➚ 吴三桂 fatefully formed an alliance with the Manchus to defeat Li and to restore the Ming dynasty.
-With the Ming Emperor now dead, the Manchu troops took advantage and after defeating Li promptly installed themselves as a new dynasty.
+Meanwhile the Ming troops were deployed away in the north-west to hold off a possible Manchu invasion and were unable to prevent Li's revolt reaching Beijing.
+When Beijing fell, the Ming General Wu Sangui ➚ 吴三桂 fatefully formed an alliance with the Manchus to defeat Li and restore the Ming dynasty.
+With the Ming Emperor now dead, the Manchu troops took advantage and after defeating Li promptly installed themselves as the new dynasty.
 The Great Wall with all its impressive defenses, designed for just such an eventuality had played no part in the overthrow, the Manchu army had been let through the gates with open arms.

-Copyright © Chinasage 2012 to 2016
+Copyright © Chinasage 2012 to 2018